ebhoward/QgisIMPTools/README.md

 <!-- Additionally, install the Qgis2threejs plugin -->

 ### Installation
 1. In Github, click on the green Code button and then Download ZIP.
-Unzip after downloading.
+Unzip (extract the files) after downloading.

-2. Copy *all the files only* in the unzipped scripts folder to the QGIS Processing Scripts folder.
+2. Copy *all the files only* in the unzipped **scripts** folder to the QGIS Processing Scripts folder.
 You can check the location of the QGIS Scripts folder as follows:

     QGIS >Setings >Options >Processing >Scripts